gfcf14/twitterbot/README.md

 # TWITTER BOT

-A python twitterbot made to familiarize with the simple development of a bot in python
+A python twitterbot made to familiarize with the simple development of a bot in python, hosted on Heroku

 # USAGE